-1-9 00 element Addressed in the audit 1.
+I-9 00 element Addressed in the audit 1.
 Identify cost savings No. The audit did not identify measurable cost savings.
-However, strengthening IT security could help the City avoid or mitigate costs associated with a data breach.
+However, strengthening IT security could help the County avoid or mitigate costs associated with a data breach.
 2. Identify services that can be reduced or eliminated No. The audit objectives did not address services that could be reduced or eliminated.
-3. Identify programs or services that can be transferred to the private sector No. The audit objectives were focused on improving the City's information system security program.
+3. Identify programs or services that can be transferred to the private sector No. The audit objectives were focused on improving the County's information system security program.
 4. Analyze gaps or overlaps in programs or services and provide recommendations to correct them Yes.
-The audit compares the City's IT security against leading practices and makes recommendations to align them.
-5. Assess feasibility of pooling information technology systems within the department No. The audit did not assess the feasibility of pooling information systems; it focused on the City's IT security posture.
+The audit compares the County's IT security controls against leading practices and makes recommendations to align them.
+5. Assess feasibility of pooling information technology systems within the department No. The audit did not assess the feasibility of pooling information systems; it focused on the County's IT security posture.
 6. Analyze departmental roles and functions, and provide recommendations to change or eliminate them Yes.
-The audit evaluates the roles and functions of IT security at the City and makes recommendations to better align them with leading practices.
+The audit evaluates the roles and functions of IT security at the County and makes recommendations to better align them with leading practices.
 7. Provide recommendations for statutory or regulatory changes that may be necessary for the department to properly carry out its functions No. The audit did not identify a need for statutory or regulatory change.
 8. Analyze departmental performance, data performance measures, and self-assessment systems Yes.
 Our audit examined and made recommendations to improve IT security control performance.
 9. Identify relevant best practices Yes.
-Our audit identified and used leading practices published by the Center for Internet Security to assess the City's IT security controls.
+Our audit identified and used leading practices published by the Center of Internet Security to assess the County's IT security controls, and by the National Institute of Standards and Technology to assess governance and oversight of cybersecurity activities.